 When it’s time to move furniture, pads can come in very handy.
 Maybe, you want to replace your refrigerator.
 It’s heavy, you don’t want to pick it up and carry it out of the house, you may choose to slide it.
 This can devastate your flooring.
 Using felt pads can prevent this damage from happening.

 Furniture pads are relatively easy to install, especially the adhesive ones.
 Make sure you follow directions when you install them.
 When installing adhesive pads, you will be instructed to thoroughly sweep and mop the floor before installation.
-For best results, keep flooring as clean as possible.
+For good results, keep flooring as clean as possible.
 As mentioned above, dirt and dust can cause damage to flooring, especially hardwood floors.

 The installation directions will ask you to thoroughly clean the footings of your furniture legs.
 This could be more difficult, especially if the furniture isn’t new.
 Dirt and grime have already been ground into the plastic or metal footings typically installed on chair legs.
 The more carefully, you clean this area of the chair leg, the longer your adhesive felt pads will stick on your chair legs.